jdspiral/epistemica-site/index.md

 We simulate how different groups interpret information based on epistemic traits, interpretive schemas, and worldview frameworks.
 Our analytics help you **compare interpretations**, **forecast drift**, and **detect breakdowns** before they cause backlash or confusion.

 We don't just tell you what people believe.
-We show how they got there.<br><br>
+We show how they got there.<br>

-> **Research shows** that when people see the reasoning behind a belief, they’re more likely to reflect, re-evaluate, and understand others.
+Research shows that when people see the reasoning behind a belief, they’re more likely to reflect, re-evaluate, and understand others.

-> *Epistemica makes that reasoning visible.*
+*Epistemica makes that reasoning visible.*

-**Transparent beliefs lead to better thinking, and fewer breakdowns.**
+Transparent beliefs lead to better thinking, and fewer breakdowns.

 ---
 <br>